jambuur/APEDSK99/README.md

 # APEDSK99 (Arduino Peripheral Expansion for the TI-99/4a)

+### *July 2024 Newsflash: IDEDSR adaption*
+I am currently trying to adapt Fred Kaal's version of the DSR for Thierry Nouspikel's IDE card to APEDSK99.
+Not sure of a successful outcome yet as there are major design and hardware differences to take into account; the first experiments are encouraging though.
+If it works it will be a valuable addition to APEDSK99 as you would be able to mount and use existing MAME HD images on your TI.
+It will also save me from the big headache of trying to define APEDSK99 as a new device in MDOS (see below).

 ### *January 2024 Newsflash: Case 3D design files available*
 With the help of an Industrial Design student I have finalised a case for APEDSK99, (loosely) following the style of the Speech Synthesizer.
 On a side note, I have been able to lay my hands on a Myarc Geneve card.
 As I don't have a PE Box I am building a standalone system including a modified APEDSK99 for booting and floppy / HD emulation.